sttng/LegoToR/README.md

   -np, --noplane        disable ground plane.
 Useful for space ships!
   -nn, --nonormals      disable writing of normals, as some normals in LDD may have problems -nl, --nologo         disable logo on studs
   -nc, --nocsv          disable reading of color values from csv file.
-Use LDD built-in colors instead
+Use LDD's built-in colors instead
 ```

 ## LegoToRHD